Music in "Year of the Amphibian"

 After a hailstorm, Conrad ends up at Mr. Onter's sipping tea.
 Mr. Onter pulls out a record of the "Carillon Nocturne" for piano by George Enescu (Romanian, 1881 - 1955: Wikipedia).
 Here's a recent recording of "Carillon Nocturne" by the Romanian pianist Raluca Stirbat (from her excellent set of Enescu's complete piano music):

 In their discussion of the music after it plays, Mr. Onter mentions going to hear the pianist Paul Crossley play a late piano prelude by Gabriel Faure (French, 1845 - 1924: Wikipedia).
-Here is #1 of nine preludes:
+So much heartbreak and regret is expressed in a short time in this #1 of nine preludes:

 Chapter 12 - Early April